 LOW ABV IS THE BEE’S KNEES

 New Year’s Eve parties are characterized by prolonging drinking.
 So if you’re holding booze in your chalice—as opposed to wine—you’re going need to keep the alcohol moderated to sustain yourself through the night.
-“It also needs to be citrus forward,” according to Sophie Huterstein, who recently opened The Darling in Chicago’s West Loop.
+“It also needs to be citrus forward,” according to Chicago-based bartender Sophie Huterstein.
 “It brightens your day and keeps you going.
 It’s the reason I get up in the morning.”

-Her beautiful two story, multi-concept bar is hosting an outsized celebration on the 31st.
-And while they’ll plow through plenty of champagne, she recommends keeping vivacious with the Botanical Bee’s Knees.
+While most bars plow through plenty of champagne this time of year, she recommends keeping vivacious with the Botanical Bee’s Knees.
 It works a tea-infused Breakfast Gin from FEW Spirits into a mix of lemon juice, lavender, honey shrub and tea bitters.
 Served in a teacup, it encourages slow sipping with pinkies out, while adding a much-needed pep to your step.

-At Duello in Los Angeles, Brynn Smith is serving up her own Bee’s Knees variation.
+In Los Angeles, Brynn Smith serves up her own Bee’s Knees variation.
 “Low-ABV is my kind of cocktail,” she admits.
 “Aperol at 11% is where it’s at.
 I like using it as a base or at least half of the booze measurement in a cocktail.”
 She uses the aperitif as a substitute for gin.
 You can easily recreate it in your home bar using the following measurements:

 “3/4 oz. lemon, 3/4 oz. honey, 1 oz.
 Aperol, 1 oz. gin—or just 2 oz.
 Aperol, and no gin would be delightful as well.”